mdreece/ChatGPT3-Blender_Addon/README.md

 2. Click on the "Add-ons" tab and search for "ChatGPT" in the search bar.
 3. Click on the "ChatGPT-3 Integration" addon to open its preferences.
 4. Enter your OpenAI API key in the "API Key" field.
+5. Select the desired 'Model'
-5. Click the "Save Preferences" button to save your changes.
+6. Click the "Save Preferences" button to save your changes.

 Using the addon